MatAtBread/nodent/README.md

 		wrapAwait:<boolean>,		// Allow 'await' on non-Promise expressions lazyThenables:<boolean>,	// Evaluate async bodies lazily in 'es7' mode.
 See the Changelog for 2.4.0 for more information noRuntime:<boolean>,  	// Only compatible with promises & engine.
 Generate pure ES5 code for an environment that support Promises natively or as a global declaration.
 Currently about 15% slower that using the built-in runtime $asyncbind.
-Default is false. es6target:<boolean>		// Compile code assuming an ES6 target (As of v3.0.0 this doesn't do anything different.
-When it does the exact ES6 features will be listed)
+Default is false. es6target:<boolean>		// Compile code assuming an ES6 target (as of v3.0.8, this only requires support for arrow functions)
 	}
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent